tailwind-ai/patriot-heavy-ops/docs/background-agent-setup.md

 Test the agent by:

 1. Creating a test PR with intentional issues
-2. Adding Copilot suggestions as comments
+2. Adding code review suggestions as comments
 3. Triggering CI failures
 4. Observing the agent's response